 The Secrets of Lyon – What Not to Miss!

-Spend a day or two in Lyon and you’ll note the usual frenzied mobs of tourists shuffling around with their cameras to the most obvious sights in the city.
-Annoying if you yourself are planning to head for the no-brainers, but what about the other side of Lyon the huddled masses don’t ever lay eyes on?
+Spend a day or two in Lyon and you’ll note the usually frenzied mobs of tourists shuffling around with their cameras to the most obvious sights in the city.
+Annoying if you, yourself are planning to head for the no-brainers, but what about the other side of Lyon the huddled masses don’t ever lay eyes on?

 Well, there is indeed another side to the city and there are dozens of treasures just waiting to be discovered – and you’ll usually find they’re nowhere near as crowded even at peak times!

 So whether planning on spending a week in the city or hopping on a cheap Lyon bus transfer just to kill an afternoon, here’s a look at just five unmissable sights you might otherwise have overlooked:

 Ok so they’re not exactly all that secret anymore as they’re open to the public, but most still don’t seem to have a clue they’re here.
 These curious passageways link an entire city block and can only be accessed by what seems to be hidden entrances you’d have easily walked past a hundred times.
 They’re hidden all over the city so be sure to take a map and be ready for the looks on our friend’s faces when you show them where those mysterious doors lead.

 About 20km from the city centre you’ll find a park that’s been described as quaint, curious, creepy and pretty much everything else in-between.
 The creator of the garden built a series of recreations of his favourite buildings and sculptured from all over the world, along with plenty of his own extraordinary imagination.
 It’s extremely impressive you cannot deny, but in some places has a kind of eeriness that’s hard to explain.

 You may also like: Top 5 French Alps Summer Holidays

 3) Silk guided tour